xdimos/Group-D-3888-Project/README.md

 Think of this as the "front page" for our project.
 As it grows we should fill out this page as a reference and a record of progress.

-I apologies for the terrible state of my code...
+I apologise for the terrible state of my code...

 ## Aim